SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

 ## Status

-Proposed
+Accepted

 ## Context

 The AI SDK identified some challenges with debugging and problem resolution that can be addressed with better logging.
-Typically, users had to enable wire logs to access information necessary for troubleshooting which, along with helpful logs, surfaces a large volume of unrelated ones.
+Typically, users have to enable wire logs for troubleshooting which, along with helpful logs, surfaces a large volume of unrelated ones.
-Additionally, we identified the need to improve visibility into what's happening behind the scenes about application progress to the user.
+Additionally, we identified the need to improve visibility into application progress to the user.

-Key challenges that drove this decision:
+Key drivers for this decision include:

-- **Debugging difficulties**: Limited visibility into request flows and processing steps
+- **Debugging difficulties**: Limited visibility into request flows.
-- **Security concerns**: Risk of accidentally logging sensitive information
+- **Security risks**: Accidental logging of sensitive data.
-- **User experience**: Users needed better insight into long-running AI operations
+- **Poor user experience**: Lack of insight into application progress.
-- **Trace ownership**: Reliance on external parties for troubleshooting details
+- **Troubleshooting dependency**: Reliance on external parties for critical details.

 ## Decision

-Devise and follow comprehensive logging guidelines that prioritize **debugging capability** and **user visibility** while maintaining **security** and **performance**.
+We will implement and enforce comprehensive logging guidelines that prioritize **debugging capability** and **user visibility**.
-The approach emphasizes descriptive, human-readable logs with structured request tracking through MDC (Mapped Diagnostic Context).
+This approach mandates descriptive, human-readable logs with structured request tracking through Mapped Diagnostic Context (MDC).

 ## Guidelines

-### 1. Content and Security
+### 1. Log Content and Security

-* **Avoid sensitive information.**
+- **Do not log sensitive information.**
-  As a general rule, avoid logging full request or response bodies.
+  Never log full request or response bodies.
-  Do not log any personally identifiable or confidential data such as names, IDs, tokens, or payload content.
+  Ensure that personally identifiable or confidential data—such as names, IDs, tokens, or payload content—is always excluded from logs.

-* **Keep logs concise and relevant.**
+- **Write concise and relevant logs.**
-  Every log should convey meaningful information without redundancy.
+  Every log must convey meaningful information.
-  Avoid verbose, repetitive, or cosmetic details.
+  Avoid verbose, repetitive, or purely cosmetic details.

-* **Use descriptive, human-readable formats.**
+- **Use descriptive, human-readable formats.**
-  Logs should read naturally and provide enough context for a developer to understand what happened without consulting the code.
+  Logs must be clear enough for a developer to understand what happened without checking the code.
-  While descriptiveness is a priority, follow the `metric=value` pattern where practical to include additional details with extensibility in mind.
+  Use the `metric=value` pattern to include structured details with extensibility in mind.
-  Check out the example below.

   ```[reqId=e3eaa45c] OpenAI request completed successfully with duration=1628ms, size=1,2KB.```